-Verification is complete when all requested documentation has been submitted and reviewed for accuracy.
-Verification documents should be submitted within 30 days of the initial request, but no later than 120 days after the last day of the student's enrollment.
+Verification is complete when all requested forms and documentation have been submitted and reviewed for accuracy.
+Verification documents should be submitted within 30 days of the initial request, but no later than 120 days after the last day of the student’s enrollment.

-If changes are made to the student's award during the verification process, Student Financial Services will send a revised award letter or notify the student by e-mail that changes have been made and can be viewed electronically through her virtual Bryn Mawr account.
+If changes are made to the student's award during the verification process, the Office of Financial Aid will send a revised award letter or notify the student by e-mail that changes have been made and can be viewed electronically through her virtual Bryn Mawr account.

 If students are selected for verification and have not requested the IRS Tax Return Transcript, they may submit signed Federal Income Tax Returns for themselves and their parents to Bryn Mawr Office of Financial Aid.